 Creating a book marketing and publicity plan is a necessity for indie authors, and it's advisable for even most traditionally-published authors to set up some personal market tactics to execute in tandem with their publishers' efforts.

 A strategic and well-thought-out publicity and marketing campaign will help spread the word about your finished book.
 When you’re publishing your own book, it’s critical to think about your book’s publicity and marketing.

 But even when your book is being published by a traditional publisher, you need to pay attention to publicity and marketing.
 The book marketing department and the publicity department have tens of other books to be concerned with, so your efforts as an author to create opportunities are important to the book’s success.
 Here are the steps to getting the word out about your book:

 Get Your Pre-Publication Self in Order

 The book's launch is really important to give it sales momentum.
-In order to set up a proper launch, up to a year before the book’s publication, you should lay the groundwork for the book’s publication.
+To set up a proper launch, up to a year before the book’s publication, you should lay the groundwork for the book’s publication.

 For example, you should: